Visas

 Part-time work on a D-2 visa

 This is the question most students ask first, and most existing guides get it wrong.
-Here is the current rule structure, verified against official guidance as of late 2025.
+Here is the current rule structure, based on the official Study in Korea employment guidance.

 The baseline: you need a permit before you start

-Hour limits by program level and TOPIK score
+Hour limits by program level and Korean proficiency

 Undergraduate students (D-2-1, D-2-2):